 1. Accepting Users’ Truth

-A customer journey map is, above all else, about how the user perceives your business and navigates your products.
+A customer journey map is, above all else, about how the user or lead perceives your business and navigates your products.
 Not your design team.
 Not you.
 The user.

 When 73% of users claim that a good experience is a deciding factor in their brand loyalties, they hardly mean someone else’s idea of a good experience.